-- Log from different channels at different rates.
+- Log from different balances at different rates.

-- Log from different channels to the same or different files.
+- Log from different balancers to the same or different files.

 If you are unable to get data from your balance go back to ComDebug's Terminal screen.
 Make sure your command is shown in the prompt grid, like in the picture.
 Click the Send button: does your instrument reply?

 - If you only see your command being sent, and no data...

 - Make sure that the balance is switched on and plugged into the PC's com (RS232) port.